Published on: 19/04/2017 (10:50AM)

 Have you ever wondered what goes on during Emtec’s automotive training visits to China?
-The visits are a good opportunity to plan reciprocal training visits, carry out IMI quality assessment, and share best practice.
+The visits are a good opportunity to plan reciprocal training visits, carry out Institute of the Motor Industry (IMI) quality assessment, and share best practice.
 Here, Stephen Turner, Emtec Sector Development Manager (Automotive) and IMI International Regional Quality Assurer, gives us an insight into his latest business trip this spring.
 He spent 13 days in China, starting in Beijing.

 I travelled down to London Heathrow airport in plenty of time for my late afternoon flight to Beijing.
 After a large cappuccino I had a quick review of the schedule for the next couple of weeks, which as always, was pretty full!
 I travel to China many times a year, often there is a flight delay, and today was no exception.

 After the 10-hour flight (which actually arrived early due to a good tail wind) I landed in China’s capital city mid-morning and was ready to stretch my legs.
 I was picked up by IMI assessor Mr Liping Yang and on the way to the hotel we listened to ‘Scarborough Fair’ on the car MP3 player as he likes Western music and sings with pretty good English, although he doesn’t normally speak the language.
 His English is about as good as my Chinese!
 I checked into my hotel for the next two days and did some final planning for the forthcoming IMI external verifier visit.

 Over the next two days I carried out the visit, which went well as staff at Beijing Polytechnic work in a very methodical and organised way.
 Once again it was a privilege to meet new automotive students there, and carry out an interactive question and answer session with them about IMI, Emtec and the motor industry.
 The college are exploring the option of IMI qualifications for their staff and also looking into IMI electric vehicle qualifications.